StephenHB/structural-data-model-tuning/prd/finetune_tabpfn_cleanroom_prd.md

 - Include example scripts and notebooks for common workflows.
 - Document all configuration options and expected data formats.

+### 0. Synthetic Data Generation for Fine-Tuning
+- Generate or simulate tabular data suitable for use in the finetuning pipeline.
+- Specify data schema, feature distributions, and ensure compatibility with the PRD workflow.
+- Document the process and provide scripts or notebooks for reproducibility.

 ---

 ## Acceptance Criteria